UK Tier 2 Sponsor List Explained 2025

 The Home Office will then conduct compliance checks to verify the information provided in the application.
 These checks may include an on-site visit to assess the business’s operations, its ability to comply with sponsorship duties, and the authenticity of the vacancy for which the employer seeks to hire.

 Once the Home Office has reviewed the application and conducted any necessary checks, a decision will be made.
-If the application is successful, the employer will be granted a sponsorship licence, which typically lasts for four years.
+If the application is successful, the employer will be granted a sponsorship licence and they can start to assign CoS via the SMS.

 After being granted the licence, employers will gain access to the Sponsorship Management System, an online portal that allows them to manage their sponsored employees.
 Through the SMS, employers can assign Certificates of Sponsorship to foreign workers, report any changes in circumstances, and fulfil their ongoing sponsorship duties.